antonpirker/jupyter-vagrant-box/README.md

 ### Usage

-- Copy `Vagrantfile` and the `scripts` folder to the directoy where your data science projects lives.
+- Copy `Vagrantfile` and the `scripts` folder to the folder where your data science projects lives.
 - Run the shell command `vagrant up`
+- Wait until the virtual machine is setup and ready.
-- When the installation is finished point your browser to [http://localhost:8000]
+- Point your browser to [http://localhost:8000](http://localhost:8000)

 That's it.
 I hope this is useful for some people.
 Have fun!